bfschaffner/bookdown-stata/docs/index.md

 * Druckman et al. 2011. *Cambridge Handbook of Experimental Political Science.* Chapters 2-3.

 * Gaines, Brian J., James H. Kuklinski, and Paul J. Quirk.
-"The logic of the survey experiment reexamined." *Political Analysis.* 15, no. 1 (2007): 1-20.
+"The Logic of the Survey Experiment Reexamined." *Political Analysis.* 15, no. 1 (2007): 1-20.

 * Barabas, Jason, and Jennifer Jerit.
-"Are survey experiments externally valid?" *American Political Science Review.* 104, no. 02 (2010): 226-242.
+"Are Survey Experiments Externally Valid?" *American Political Science Review.* 104, no. 02 (2010): 226-242.

 * Berinsky, Adam J., Michele F. Margolis, and Michael W. Sances.
 2014.
 "Separating the Shirkers from the Workers?
 Making Sure Respondents Pay Attention on Self-Administered Surveys." *American Journal of Political Science.* Vol. 58, No. 3, pp 739-753.